Cesare Lombroso: Literary impact

-Historian Daniel Pick argues that Lombroso serves "as a curious footnote to late-nineteenth-century literary studies," due to his referencing in famous books of the time.
+Historian Daniel Pick argues that Lombroso serves "as a curious footnote to late-nineteenth-century literary studies", due to his referencing in famous books of the time.
 Jacques in Émile Zola's The Beast Within is described as having a jaw that juts forward on the bottom.
 It is emphasized especially at the end of the book when he is overwhelmed by the desire to kill.
 The anarchist Karl Yundt in Joseph Conrad's The Secret Agent, delivers a speech denouncing Lombroso.
-The assistant prosecutor in Leo Tolstoy's Resurrection uses Lombroso's theories to accuse Maslova of being a congenital criminal.
-In Bram Stoker's Dracula, Count Dracula is described as having a physical appearance Lombroso would describe as criminal.
+The assistant prosecutor in Leo Tolstoy's Resurrection uses Lombroso's theories to accuse Maslova of being a congenital criminal, and in Bram Stoker's Dracula, Count Dracula is described as having a physical appearance Lombroso would describe as criminal.
+In Ian Fleming's 1955 James Bond novel Moonraker, Bond mockingly describes the villainous, facially scarred Hugo Drax as a man with whom Lombroso would have been delighted.